-SPH 532 Voice and Resonance Disorders (4-0-4).
+SPH 532 Voice and Resonance Disorders (3 credits).

-Prerequisites: Admission to the Master's program in Speech Pathology and Audiology and Introductory course in speech-language pathology.
-Coverage of voice physiology, organic and fundamental voice disorders, and resonance problems (nasality).
+Prerequisites: Admission to the Master's degree program in Speech Pathology and Audiology.
+Voice physiology, resonance, and organic and functional voice disorders.

 SPH 533 Neurogenic Communication Disorders (4-0-4).

 Prerequisites: Admission to the Master's program in Speech Pathology and Audiology, Introductory course in speech-language pathology and a course in behavioral neurology.
 Characteristics, causes, assessment, and clinical management of language problems associated with central nervous system damage.